JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ## Object expressions

 _Object expressions_ create objects of anonymous classes, that is, classes that aren't explicitly declared with the `class` declaration.
 Such classes are handy for one-time use.
-You can inherit them from existing classes or interfaces or define from scratch.
+You can define them from scratch, inherit from existing classes, or implement interfaces.
 Instances of anonymous classes are also called _anonymous objects_ because they are defined by an expression, not a name.

 ### Creating anonymous objects from scratch